V (drink): Discontinued

 V Pure was a flavour alternative released in 2016 made from six natural ingredients; apple juice, sparkling water, lemon juice, Guarana seed extract, caffeine from green coffee beans and natural V flavour.

 V Tortured Orchard Raspberry Lemonade was introduced in 2018.

 V Tropical Tang was a tropical-flavored drink released in May 2023, and was described as tasting like "guava, pineapple and berries".
 It was only available in 500ml cans.

 Energy shots

-V released energy shots, known as "Pocket Rockets", were claimed to be as effective as the larger cans but have an extremely bitter taste that, according to the V Pocket Rocket website, is to stop young children from drinking them.
+In 2009, V released energy shots, known as "Pocket Rockets".
+These were claimed to be as effective as the larger cans but have an extremely bitter taste that, according to the V Pocket Rocket website, is to stop young children from drinking them.

 Iced beverages

 In 2018, V released two Iced Coffee and two Iced Chocolate drinks to the New Zealand and Australian market.

 Advertisement and promotions

 The drink sponsored I'm a Celebrity...Get Me Out of Here! in the UK for its second series in 2003.

 In 2015, V released a promotion called #VChat, where cans were sold with different letters of the alphabet which fans could use to spell out a wish or desire, submit a photo of it, and win whatever prize they spelled out.

 In April 2018, V together with Australian donut store chain Donut King, released a V-flavoured donut.
 The donut was sold through Donut King stores nationwide and contained a gooey Guarana filling and covered in green sugar crystals.